apereo/cas/docs/cas-server-documentation/ticketing/Ehcache-Ticket-Registry.md

 To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#ehcache-ticket-registry).

 The Ehcache configuration for `ehcache-replicated.xml` mentioned in the config follows.
+Note that ${ehcache.otherServer} would be replaced by a system property: -Dehcache.otherserver=cas2

 ```xml